gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

 # PMTU Discovery Considerations

-Due to the DTLS record limitation for application data SCTP MUST use 2<sup>14</sup> as input to determine absolut maximum MTU when running PMTUD and using DTLS in SCTP as protection engine.
+Due to the DTLS record limitation for application data SCTP MUST use 2<sup>14</sup> as input to determine absolute maximum MTU when running PMTUD and using DTLS in SCTP as protection engine.

 The DTLS protection engine MUST provide its maximum overhead for DTLS